H&M uses creative re-branding marketing messages for stronger appeal to the luxury market.

 H&M’s Brand Value Recognized by Forbes Magazine

 Forbes has placed H&M #33 in its brand value Top 100- right up there with Apple and Coca-Cola.
 Hennes & Mauritz was founded by Erling Persson in the year 1947 and its headquarters in Stockholm, Sweden.
-Today many regard the brand as a leader in design for providing fashion for the home, garments, shoes, belts, and jewelry fashioned for men, women, and children.
+Today, many people regard this brand as a design leader for providing fashion for the home, garments, shoes, belts, and jewelry fashioned for men, women, and children.
 The extent of their international brand strategy and recognition have prompted many studies to copy their creative branding success.

 Don’t be Daunted by Brand Storytelling